- RCPCH response to COVID-19 - modified assessments table

 Procedures for which DOPS are optional

-This list should be read in conjunction with the RCPCH Progress curriculum (pages 26, 34 and 35).
+This list should be read in conjunction with the Progress+ curriculum.
 You will still be required to provide evidence for competence in these procedures, but the evidence need not be from a DOPS (although a DOPS would count).
 An alternative to a DOPS may be a supervised learning event, with reflection and entry into the skills log.
 For example, infrequently performed procedures carried out by middle grade staff may rarely be observed by consultant staff, so your log book entry accompanied by a reflective note or evidence from simulation could be an acceptable alternative to a DOPS.

 This list not intended to be exclusive and other procedures may also be appropriate.